veygax/HappyCord/README.md

 4. add the unpacked extension from either **dist-chromium** for chromium based browsers or **dist-fox** for firefox based browsers

+> [!NOTE]
-⚠️ HappyCord isnt avaible for desktop as of now, i'm working so hard on it
+> HappyCord isnt avaible for desktop as of now, i'm working so hard on it